French Basic Language Program

 The latter part of the semester is devoted to a study of Albert Camus’ novel, L’Etranger.
 The novel is read and analyzed in French, and it provides a rich context for the discussion of France’s colonial history, existentialist philosophy, the justice system and an introduction to literary analysis and close-reading techniques that develop critical thinking skills.

-For the Current Semester Syllabus and Schedule of Classes, Click: French III (FREN 220)
+For the upcoming Semester Schedule of Classes, Click: French III (FREN 220)

 French Language Placement Examination